The Last Kingdom of Al Andalus (The Play)

 ISABELLA.

-I shall let the gracious king make the significant disclosure.
+I shall defer to the gracious king to make the announcement.

 FERDINAND.

-We shall be leaving the city of Córdoba for Granada.
+We shall be departing the city of Córdoba for Granada.

 ALFONSO DE VALDIVIESO.